-Once we make the determination that these joint ventures are VIEs, we determine if we are the primary beneficiary of the VIE.
-We must use our judgment to determine (i) if we have substantive control or exercise significant influence over these VIEs and (ii) whether we have the obligation to absorb losses or the rights to receive benefits from the VIE that could potentially be significant to the VIE.
-Our rights as well as the rights held by our joint venture partners have been evaluated to determine the primary beneficiary of the VIE.
+We invest in and are the managing member in various limited liability companies that are engaged in homebuilding and land development activities.
+In our judgment, we have determined that these six joint ventures where we are invested represent variable interest entities or VIEs.
+We must use our judgment to determine if we have substantive control or exercise significant influence over these entities.
+Our predecessor's rights as well as the rights held by our predecessor's joint venture partners have been evaluated to determine the primary beneficiary of the VIE.
 Such activities include, but are not limited to, the ability to determine the budget and scope of land development work, if any; the ability to control financing decisions for the VIE; and the ability to acquire additional land into the VIE.
-If we are not able to control the significant decisions, we will not be considered the primary beneficiary of the VIE.
-If we are determined to be the primary beneficiary of the VIE, the entity is consolidated in our financial statements.
+If our predecessor is not able to control the significant decisions, it is not considered the primary beneficiary of the VIE.
+If our predecessor is determined to be the primary beneficiary of the VIE, the entity is consolidated in the accompanying combined financial statements.

-With respect to the four LGI/GTIS Joint Ventures, our joint venture partners have been deemed to have joint control and we are not the primary beneficiary since all major decisions require both parties' consent.
-Accordingly, our interests in these joint ventures are accounted for using the equity method.
+With respect to the four LGI/GTIS Joint Ventures, our predecessor's joint venture partners have been deemed to have joint control and our predecessor is not the primary beneficiary.
+Accordingly, our predecessor's interests in these joint ventures are accounted for using the equity method.
+Our predecessor has also assessed its joint venture interests in LGI Homes - Sterling Lakes, LLC and LGI Fund III Holdings, LLC and determined that our predecessor is the primary beneficiary of those entities; accordingly, these entities have been consolidated by our predecessor.